alauda/registry-auth/README.md

         - pull
   ```

-The `registry-auth` can load configurations from Kubernetes secrets through the arguments `--auth-config-selector`, `--auth-config-selector` and `--kubeconfig`.
+Registry-auth can load configurations from Kubernetes secrets through the arguments `--auth-config-selector`, `--auth-config-selector` and `--kubeconfig`.
 The configurations in the secrets are preferred to those loaded from the config file.

 The secret example: